CSM Caransebeș

-Club Sportiv Municipal Caransebeș, commonly known as CSM Caransebeș, or simply as Caransebeș is a Romanian professional football club from Caransebeș, Caraș-Severin County, Romania, It was founded in 2006 as Scorilo Caransebeș and played at its best at the level of the second division, under the name of FC Caransebeș.
+Club Sportiv Municipal Caransebeș, commonly known as CSM Caransebeș, or simply as Caransebeș is a Romanian professional football club based in Caransebeș, Caraș-Severin County, It was founded in 2006 as Scorilo Caransebeș and played at its best at the level of the second division, under the name of FC Caransebeș.
 The club was dissolved in 2015, the re-established in 2016 as Viitorul Caransebeș, then was again declared bankrupt in 2019, just to be re-founded in 2024 as CSM Caransebeș.

 History

 Early years of football in Caransebeș

 The first football game played in Caransebeș was in 1913 between the sports club of the Romanian students who were studying in Budapest and young members of the Hungarian athletic club in Caransebeș.
 The score was 6–1 for the Romanian students who were studying in Budapest.

 Between 1913 and 1944 were played only friendly matches between local teams or against teams from the region.
 In 1944 appeared the first professional football club, CFR Caransebeș.
 The team was a meteoric presence in Divizia C until the mid-60's when it started to become a regular member of this level, but with no important results.
 In the same period another club appeared, Victoria Caransebeș, a club with also a regular presence at Divizia C in that period, period in which the town of Caransebeș had two teams at this level.
 In 1972 both teams relegated, but CFR promoted back one year later and played in the third league, this time until 1976 when the club relegated again.

 From 1976 a new club started to have good results in the Caraș-Severin County Championship, CPL Caransebeș.
 From 1976 to 1979 was an important battle for the supremacy at county level and city level between CFR and CPL.
 CFR won in 77' and 78' but could not win the promotion play-offs, but in 79' CPL won Divizia D and also the promotion play-off, with a 5–1 on aggregate against Gorj County champion, Petrolul Țicleni.
 CFR promoted also next year and 1980–81 Divizia C season found again at its start two teams from Caransebeș, this time CPL and CFR.
 CFR finished in 10th place, but CPL relegated after finishing only in 15th place, out of 16.